Kelowna: Central City

 Central City is a linear commercial sector along Harvey Avenue, from downtown to Highway 33.
-Major commercial developments include the Capri Centre mall, the Landmark buildings, and the Orchard Park Shopping Centre.
-Commercial activity is particularly concentrated along or near Highway 97 (Harvey).
+Major commercial developments include the Capri Centre Mall, the Landmark buildings, and the Orchard Park Shopping Centre.
+Commercial activity is mainly concentrated along or near Highway 97 (Harvey).

 Dilworth Mountain

-Dilworth Mountain is a relatively low, isolated mountain of just over 2000 feet, near the city's geographic center.
-Adjoining Knox Mountain to the west, it is part of the eastern heights that form Glenmore Valley, and rises about one thousand feet above the rest of the Okanagan Valley.
-It has been extensively developed in recent years with scenic neighbourhoods with suburban character that are only minutes from Central City.
-Like many other Kelowna residential districts, Dilworth has gone from relative isolation and wilderness to hosting hundreds of homes, many of which are considered fairly high-end.
+Dilworth Mountain is a relatively low, isolated mountain just over 2000 feet near the city's geographic centre.
+Adjoining Knox Mountain to the west, it is part of the eastern heights that form Glenmore Valley and rises about one thousand feet above the rest of the Okanagan Valley.
+It has been extensively developed in recent years, with scenic suburban-influenced neighbourhoods only minutes from Central City.

 Downtown

 Central Kelowna is a tourist district alongside Okanagan Lake.
 It is officially defined as all land north of Highway 97, south of Clement Avenue, east of Okanagan Lake, and west of Richter Street.
-There are two main routes through the downtown core along which attractions and commerce are concentrated, including several parks and beaches, boardwalks and other walking trails, Kelowna Marina and Yacht Club, the Delta Grand Hotel and Casino, and Prospera Place arena.
-The other main route through downtown is Bernard Avenue from Richter street to the lake, with more shops and restaurants designed for both locals and tourists.
+There are two main routes through the downtown core, along which attractions and commerce are concentrated.
+These include several parks and beaches, boardwalks and other walking trails, Kelowna Marina and Yacht Club, the Delta Grand Hotel and Casino, and Prospera Place arena.
+The other main route through downtown is Bernard Avenue from Richter Street to the lake, with more shops and restaurants designed for locals and tourists.
 Although Bernard Avenue continues east well past downtown, it is not part of downtown and is zoned residential.
 The commercial segment lies within its downtown section between Richter and Abbott streets, the latter of which is lake-adjacent.

+After a period of suburban expansion into the surrounding mountain slopes, the city council adopted a long-term plan intended to increase density instead — particularly in the downtown core.
+This has resulted in the construction of taller buildings, including Water Street by the Park — a 42-storey building that is the tallest in Kelowna – opening for residences in 2025.

 Kelowna has declared a 1 km2 downtown area a "red zone" of prolific drug trafficking, assaults and robberies.
 The red zone extends from Okanagan Lake to the west, Lake Avenue, Rowcliffe to Ethel and Ethel to Stockwell, Doyle and back to the lake.
 The red zone was identified in 1992 to reduce street crime.
 The RCMP conducts annual "spring sweeps" there, arresting low-level drug dealers.
 Kelowna was the second British Columbia city to declare a red zone.

 Glenmore

-Glenmore is a relatively affluent suburb mostly within Glenmore Valley, a subsection of the Okanagan Valley in the Kelowna area.
-It has been extensively developed in the past two decades, transformed from a small suburb with a rural character to large suburban neighbourhoods, including several elementary schools and a rapidly growing commercial hub.
-While most of its homes are on the relatively flat valley bottom, several large and more recent neighbourhoods are being built into the adjacent mountains, including the community of Wilden.
+Glenmore is a suburb primarily within Glenmore Valley, a subsection of the Okanagan Valley in the Kelowna area.
+It has been extensively developed in the past two decades, transforming from a small suburb with a rural character to large suburban neighbourhoods, including several elementary schools and a rapidly growing commercial hub.
+While most of its homes are on the relatively flat valley bottom, several large and more recent neighbourhoods, including the community of Wilden, are being built into the adjacent mountains.